zdharma-continuum/zinit/README.md

     [z-a-bin-gem-node](https://github.com/zplugin/z-a-bin-gem-node) annex, it provides
     the command to the command line without altering `$PATH`.

+    See the [Zplugin Wiki](http://zdharma.org/zplugin/wiki/For-Syntax/) for more
+    information on the for-syntax.

 * 06-11-2019
   - A new syntax, called for-syntax.
 Example: